 Re-test examinations or other forms of remediation may be taken only in the academic phase in which the student received the grade of "NC" (FAIL).
-All "NC" (FAIL) grades must be converted to a grade of "CR" (PASS) by means of a re-test before promotion to Phase II.
+All "NC" (FAIL) grades must be converted to a grade of "CR" (PASS) before promotion to Phase II.

-Each academic unit/course must provide one and only one opportunity for a re-test/remediation to students receiving a grade of "NC" (FAIL).
-The format of the re-test/remediation is at the discretion of the responsible faculty; however, the re-test/remediation must be comparable to the original evaluation.
-Re-test examinations for FAIL grades cannot be taken while another block is in session.
+Each academic unit/course must provide one and only one opportunity for a retest/remediation to students receiving a grade of "NC" (FAIL).
+The format of the retest/remediation is at the discretion of the responsible faculty; however, the retest/remediation must be comparable to the original evaluation.
+Re-tests for FAIL grades cannot be taken while another block is in session.
 Please be advised that dates for re-tests are set by the Office of Assessment and Learning.